dig Command: Tutorial & Examples

 Problems related to DNS resolution are common in networked systems. dig can help diagnose these issues.
 For example, if a website is not loading, you can use dig to determine if the issue lies in DNS resolution.

-In case of a misconfigured DNS server or incorrect DNS records, dig can provide insights into what's wrong by displaying the raw DNS response from the server.
+In cases of misconfigured DNS servers or incorrect DNS records, dig can provide insights into what's wrong by displaying the raw DNS response from the server.
+Additionally, dig can help identify issues such as:

 Let's look at some examples of how to use the dig command.